jtebert/juliaebert.com/README.md

 The primary section is (as described above), basically the root component of the default layout.
 As seen in the existing pages, you can use it to specify a displayed page title, subtitle, and intro text.

 The title and subtitle are specified as props in the `<primary-section>` component.
 This component also specifies the background texture of the page with the `texture` prop.
 If no texture is given, it will be a plain color.

+Within a `PrimarySection`, you can change the icon using the `icon` property (specifying the name of an SVG file, with no extension, in `imgs/icons`) -- e.g., use `icon='hello'` to use the file `/static/imgs/icons/hello.svg`.
+If you don't specify the `icon`, it will match the slug of the section title.

 The intro text is a slot within the component, used as `<div slot="intro">...` This lets you do multiple paragraphs or longer text content.